locborgtus/mic/course/2_c/10_structs.md

 ## Exercise 2

 Test passing in a struct variable into a function.
 Change the struct variable inside the function, and check what happens to the struct variable inside and outside the function.
-Make sure `return` on a struct variable does what you expect it to do.
+The struct should not change.

+Test return on a struct from a function.

 ## Exercuse 3